Dry Socket Pain: What Are the Causes and How to Deal With It

 How to Treat Dry Socket

-Unlike bleeding gums, a dry socket doesn’t necessarily show visible traces of blood.
+Unlike bleeding gums, a dry socket doesn’t usually show visible signs of blood.
+Instead, your dentist will start by carefully cleaning the affected area, removing any trapped food particles or debris.

 How to Prevent Dry Socket